| | |

 The beginner’s guide to dixie rainbow chickens.

-I originally learned of Dixie Rainbow by reading on the Backyardchickens.com website about hybrid breed chickens.
-I knew I wanted a laying flock and a meat flock.
-But why not maintain a “backup”?
+I originally learned of the Dixie Rainbow chicken breed by reading on the Backyardchickens.com website about hybrid breed chickens.
+I knew I wanted a laying flock and a flock for meat production, so why not maintain small backyard flock of 6-7 hens that could do both?

-If Dixie Rainbows were as great of a hybrid as I’d read, they would be the best meat chicken for my little homestead at the time.
-And if they were great layers, like I’d read, then eventually I could just raise that breed.
+If Dixie Rainbows were as great of a hybrid (dual-purpose bird) as I’d read, they would be the best meat chicken for my little homestead at the time.
+And if they were great layers, as I’d read, then eventually I could just raise that breed.

 Well, that’s exactly what ended up happening!
-Choosing a hybrid breed chicken allows you to have the best of both worlds, without having too many chickens running around.
+The best part of choosing a hybrid breed chicken is it allows you to have the best of both worlds, without having too many chickens running around.

 What do Dixie Rainbow Chickens look like?
 (Identification)